boxuk/wedge.js/README.md

 Support
 -------

- * Tested with iOs/Cordova
+ * Tested with iOS/Cordova/Low Latency Audio plugin
- * Should also work with Android
+ * Should also work with Android/Cordova/Low Latency Audio plugin

 Contributing
 ------------